Tzeni Karezi

 Tzeni Karezi (Τζένη Καρέζη; 12 January 1932 – 26 July 1992) also known as Jenny Karezi, was a Greek film and stage actress.
+She was one of the most famous actresses in Greece.

 Biography

 Early life

-Evgenia Karpouzi was born in Athens, Greece, to a mathematician father from Mesolonghi and high school teacher mother from Aigio.
-Her father used to sell watermelons, called "karpouzia" in Greek (stemming from karpuz), in his spare time, which is the source of her last name, Karpouzi (neuter singular).
-She studied under the direction of the Sisters of St Joseph at a private French school in Thessaloniki, and later by the same Order in Athens.
-She learned French fluently.
+Evgenia Karpouzi was born in Athens, Greece, to a mathematician father from Mesolonghi and a high school teacher mother from Aigio.
+Her grandfather used to sell watermelons, called "karpouzia" in Greek (stemming from karpuz), in his spare time, which is the source of her last name, Karpouzi (neuter singular).
+She studied at the French convent school Kalamari in Thessaloniki and then at the French St.Joseph convent school, in Athens.She learned French fluently.
 When she was a teenager, her father left the family and she continued to live with her mother.
 Her father died in a car accident in 1971.

-In 1951, she was accepted at the Greek National Theater (Εθνικό Θέατρο), where she studied in the Drama School.
+In 1951, she was accepted at the Greek National Theatre Drama School(Εθνικό Θέατρο).
 The playwright Angelos Terzakis and the director Dimitris Rontiris were among her teachers.
-Upon graduation, in 1954, she was immediately thrust into starring roles in the theatre, playing alongside such actors as Alexis Minotis and Katina Paxinou.
+Upon graduating in 1954, she was immediately thrust into starring roles in the theatre and the cinema playing alongside such actors as Alexis Minotis and Katina Paxinou.

 Career

-Her stage debut was in the Marika Kotopouli theatre in the French comedy, La belle Heléne, with Melina Mercouri and Vasilis Diamantopoulos.
-In 1955, Karezi made her cinema debut in the Alekos Sakellarios' comedy, Laterna, ftoheia kai filotimo in 1955, a massive success just like its sequel, Laterna, ftoheia kai garyfallo in 1957.
-For the soundtrack of the 1959 film To nisi ton genneon she recorded a song by future Academy Award-winner Manos Hadjidakis, "Min ton rotas ton ourano" ("Do not ask the sky").
+Her stage debut was at the Marika Kotopouli theatre in the French comedy, La belle Heléne, with Melina Mercouri and Vasilis Diamantopoulos.
+In 1955, Karezi made her cinema debut in the Alekos Sakellarios’s comedy, Laterna, ftoheia kai filotimo in 1955, a massive success just like its sequel, Laterna, ftoheia kai garyfallo in 1957.
+For the soundtrack of the 1959 film To nisi ton genneon she recorded a song by the future Academy Award-winner Manos Hadjidakis, "Min ton rotas ton ourano" ("Do not ask the sky").

-Her career flourished in the 1960s, when she headed her own theater troupe in 1961 and starred in some of the most classic movies of the Greek cinema, like Lola (1964), Mia trelli ... trelli oikogeneia (1965), Tzeni-Tzeni (1966), and Kontserto gia polyvola (1967).
-Her greatest film success was Ta kokkina fanaria (The Red Lanterns; 1963), which was nominated for the Academy Award for Best Foreign Language Film.
+Her career flourished in the 1960s, when she headed her own theatre troupe in 1961 and starred in some of the most classic movies of the Greek cinema like, Lola (1964), Mia trelli ... trelli oikogeneia (1965), Tzeni-Tzeni (1966), and Kontserto gia polyvola (1967).
+Her greatest film success was, Ta kokkina fanaria (The Red Lanterns; 1963), which was nominated for the Academy Award for Best Foreign Language Film.

-Her last film appearance was in Aristophanes' Lysistrata (1972).
+Her last film appearance was in Aristophanes's Lysistrata (1972).
 Over the following decade, she continued to produce and star in such stage classics as Who's Afraid of Virginia Woolf?, Medea and Electra.
-She appeared for the last time in theatre in 1990 in Loula Anagnostaki's play, Diamonds and the blues; suffering from terminal breast cancer, she was in great pain and had to leave the show.
+She appeared for the last time in theatre in 1990 in Loula Anagnostaki's play, Diamonds and the blues; suffering from terminal cervical cancer, she was in great pain and had to leave the theatre.